Zhaoyu-Qu/engineering-learning/technical-skills/Git Notes.md

 # Real-world Scenarios
 ## Restore items from commit history or grab items from other branches
-Use `git checkout branch/commit -- path/to/file` to update the working directory with the specified content, then `git add` and `git commit` to confirm the changes.
+Use `git checkout branch/commit -- path/to/file` to update the working directory with the specified content, then `git add` and `git commit` to confirm the changes. **Note `--` explictly tells Git that what follows should be interpreted as a path.**

+## Create and switch to a new local branch that tracks the remote branch
+### Create and switch to a new local branch that tracks the remote branch
+`git checkout -b local-branch-name remote-branch-name`
+### Verify that the new local branch is tracking the remote branch
+`git branch -vv`
+### Push changes to the remote branch
+`git push origin local-branch-name`
+### Create a remote (upstream) branch for a local branch
+`git push -u origin remote-branch-name`